-Fluctuations in foreign currency exchange rates have increased, and could continue to increase, our operating costs.
+Fluctuations in foreign currency exchange rates have increased and could continue to increase our operating costs.

 We have manufacturing operations located in Mexico and China.
 A significant portion of our operations are denominated in the Mexican Peso and the Chinese currency, the renminbi ("RMB").
 Currency exchange rates fluctuate daily as a result of a number of factors, including changes in a country's political and economic policies.
 Volatility in the currencies of our entities and the United States dollar, as well as inflationary costs, could seriously harm our business, operating results and financial condition.
 The primary impact of currency exchange fluctuations is on the cash, receivables, payables and expenses of our operating entities.
-As part of our hedging strategy, we currently use Mexican Peso forward contracts to hedge foreign currency fluctuations for a portion of our Mexican Peso denominated expenses.
+As part of our hedging strategy, we currently use Mexican Peso forward contracts to hedge future foreign currency fluctuations for a portion of our Mexican Peso denominated expenses.
 We currently do not hedge expenses denominated in RMB and have occasionally also been unable to hedge expenses denominated in Mexican Peso.
-Unexpected losses have occurred from increases in the value of these currencies relative to the United States dollar and further unexpected losses could occur, which could be material to our business, financial results or operations..
+Losses have occurred from increases in the value of these currencies relative to the United States dollar and further losses could occur, which could be material to our business, financial results or operations.

-Global economic and political events, including as a result of COVID-19, significant currency exchange fluctuations can occur causing unexpected losses.
+Global economic and political events or significant currency exchange fluctuations, can occur, and cause further unexpected losses.
 Future temporary closures of production facilities in Mexico could also cause significant changes in our ability to qualify for hedge accounting treatment of our forward contracts to hedge foreign currency fluctuations.